AlvaroGarciaHdez/multimodal_emotion_recognition/README.md

 ### Context Model
 The context classifier model consists of the following layers:

   * **LSTM layer**: This layer is an instance of nn.LSTM and is responsible for processing the input sequence x through a bidirectional LSTM with two layers.
 The vec_dim parameter represents the dimension of the input and output vectors.
-The input shape of the layer is (nº utterance/dialogue, vec_dim) and the output shape is (nº utterance/dialogue, vec_dim), where nº utterance/dialogue refers to the number of utterances/dialogues in the batch.
+The input shape of the layer is (nº utterance/dialogue, vec_dim) and the output shape is (nº utterance/dialogue, vec_dim), where nº utterance/dialogue refers to the number of utterances there are in the dialogue we send to the model.

   * **Dropout layer**: This layer is an instance of nn.Dropout and is applied to the output of the LSTM layer.
 The dropout parameter is set to 0.3, which means that 30% of the output elements are randomly set to zero during training to prevent overfitting.